softwareengel/Obsidian/_posts/2023-09-22_haskellWasm.md

 tags:
   - Wasm
   - Haskell
-Title: Haskell webassembly in the browser
+title: Haskell webassembly in the browser
 Date: 2024-02-20
 ---